 protect yourself from scams

-Like many other legitimate companies, Animalcouriers is finding its name and branding being used by scammers.
-A typical scam involves promising delivery of an animal (usually a puppy, but increasingly a parrot or monkey), using Animalcouriers as the designated transporter, and asking you to pay the transport costs upfront by Western Union or MoneyGram.
+Like many other legitimate companies, Animalcouriers is finding its name and branding — and even its phone number — being used by scammers.
+A typical scam involves promising delivery of an animal — such as a puppy, kitten, parrot or monkey — using Animalcouriers as the designated transporter, and asking you to pay the transport costs upfront by Western Union or MoneyGram.

 By using the name of a legitimate company like Animalcouriers, the scammer makes their own operation seem genuine.